ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 0. In Xcode, create a new Swift file for iOS: File > New > File...; for example: `WebViewController.swift`.

-    This file will define a class, which creates a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) instance and, optionally, handles its navigation events.
-During authentication, it will capture authentication cookies and store them in a [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) database associated with the App Group this app belongs to.
+    This file defines a class that creates a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) instance.
+It can also handle its navigation events.
+During authentication, the class instance will capture authentication cookies and store them in a [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) database associated with the App Group this app belongs too.
 Other apps in the same group will be able to read the cookies.
 The class instance will check the database for the authentication cookies presence and, if found, inject them in the WKWebView instance, thus, authenticating the user automatically when it is possible.

     > [Keychain Sharing](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps) provides a more secure option for persistent types of sensitive data and is recommended for production use.
 This technique deserves its own deliberation and is not covered here.
 For these demo apps, storing _temporary_, _user specific_ credentials (like cookies and other short-lived tokens) in unencrypted form may be sufficient.
 Foreign apps will not be able to access the group data at the run time.